0xPolygonMiden/miden-node/rpc/README.md

 ### CheckNullifiers

-Get a list of proofs for given nullifier hashes, each proof as Tiered Sparse Merkle Trees ([read more](../proto/proto/tsmt.proto)).
+Gets a list of proofs for given nullifier hashes, each proof as Tiered Sparse Merkle Trees ([read more](../proto/proto/tsmt.proto)).

 **Parameters:**